ml-for-sciences/ml-book/book/_build/html/_sources/docs/introduction/introduction.md

 Handwritten digit recognition has become one of the standard benchmark problems in the field.
 Why so?
-The reason is simple: there exists a very good and freely available data set for it, the MNIST database [^1], see Fig. \[fig:MNIST\].
+The reason is simple: there exists a very good and freely available data set for it, the MNIST database [^1], see {numref}`fig:MNIST`.
 This curious fact highlights an important aspect of machine learning: it is all about data.
 The most efficient way to improve machine learning results is to provide more and better data.
 Thus, one should keep in mind that despite the widespread applications,